Safe and Dynamically-Feasible Motion Planning using Control Lyapunov and Barrier Functions: C-CLF-CBF-RRT

-\begin{remark}\longthmtitle{Sampling in Underactuated Systems} {\rm A requirement for step 7: of Algorithm~\ref{alg:compat-clf-cbf-rrt} to return a value of \texttt{True} is that $x_{\text{new}}$ is stabilizable.
+\begin{remark}\longthmtitle{Sampling in Systems with Fewer Inputs than State Variables} {\rm A requirement for step 7: of Algorithm~\ref{alg:compat-clf-cbf-rrt} to return a value of \texttt{True} is that $x_{\text{new}}$ is stabilizable.
 Since this point is obtained through random sampling, in general this might not be the case.
-However, if we know the set of points that are stabilizable (for instance, an $m$-dimensional manifold $\Mc$ in the case of underactuated systems with $m$ controls, cf. Remark~\ref{rem:controllability-requirements-clf-cbf-compatible-paths}), then we can project $x_{\text{new}}$ onto such set. \demo } \end{remark}
+However, if we know the set of points that are stabilizable (for instance, an $m$-dimensional manifold $\Mc$ in the case of systems with $m<n$ controls, cf. Remark~\ref{rem:controllability-requirements-clf-cbf-compatible-paths}), then we can project $x_{\text{new}}$ onto such set. \demo } \end{remark}